eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 In essence, we have two different mindsets for how to approach Approval voting strategically:

 1. Optimizing for getting an outcome that is better than what you expect, which is achieved by the leader rule.
-2. Optimizing for getting an outcome that is acceptable, which is achieved by the honest ballot and dichotomous goal mindset.
+2. Optimizing for getting an outcome that is acceptable, which is achieved by the honest ballot.

 ## Appendix